Gene Smith (pitcher): Negro league career

 Smith entered the Negro leagues in 1938 with the Atlanta Black Crackers, playing for them one year before joining the Ethiopian Clowns (1939), St. Louis–New Orleans Stars (1940–1941), Kansas City Monarchs (1941) and New York Black Yankees (1942).
 Following military discharge, he played for the Pittsburgh Crawfords (1946), Homestead Grays (1946–1947), Cleveland Buckeyes (1946–1950) and Chicago American Giants (1951).

 In 1938, while pitching for the Black Crackers, Smith threw two no-hitters in one day, and in 1941 with the Stars hurled another against the Black Yankees.
 He also started Games 3 and 6 of the 1947 Negro World Series against the New York Cubans.

 Minor leagues

 Smith ended his career in 1953, dividing his playing time with the Statesboro Pilots of the Georgia State League and the Fond du Lac Panthers of the Wisconsin State League.

 Death

-Smith was a long resident of Richmond Heights, Missouri, where he died at the age of 95, following a congestive heart failure.
+Smith was a longtime resident of Richmond Heights, Missouri, where he died at the age of 95 of congestive heart failure.